 Students are responsible for the careful and appropriate use of school property.
 Students and their parents or guardians may be held responsible for damages to school property where such damage is caused or aided by the student and may be held responsible for the reasonable replacement cost of school property which is placed in the care of and lost by the student.
-A school may require a student to reimburse the school district or educational service unit property lost or damaged by the student, and pursuant to Neb.
+A school may require a student to reimburse the school district or educational service unit for school district or educational service unit property lost or damaged by the student, and pursuant to Neb.
 Rev. Stat.
 79-737.